ViktorGyorgy/coz-profiling-example/README.md

 # Multithreaded log parser
 A project which shows the 10 most requested static image of a REST API.
-The original log file has around 3GB, downsized it to 100_000 lines for faster runtime and to upload it to github.
+The original log file has around 3GB, downsized it to 100_000 lines for faster runtime and to be able to upload it to GitHub.

 # Multithreaded and single threaded
 Written both solutions, to compare results (if multithreaded gives right answer) and runtimes.
 The multithreaded version is around 4 times faster.